embulk/embulk-filter-calcite/README.md

 filters:
   - type: calcite
     query: SELECT * FROM $PAGES WHERE id IN (1, 2)
+    options:
+      caseSensitive: false # this option require when lowser column name use.
 ```

 The following is an example by LIKE operator and enables removing rows not matched at a specified pattern from Pages.